-Grow your own chili
+Grow your own chili pepper

-Some tips for you who want to grow your own chili
+Start to grow your own chili pepper

 1. Taste and heat

 When you measure the heat of a chili you use a scale called “Scoville”.
-Some chilis have low scoville and can be eaten as they are, while others are so strong you actually need gloves to even harvest them.
+Some chili peppers have low scoville and can be eaten as they are, while others are so strong you actually need gloves to even harvest them.
 These strong ones should be handled with care also when used for cooking.
 So, check the information on the package for information about scoville, and the higher the number the stronger is the heat.
 Keep in mind that outside factors might influence the actual heat in the end.
 These factors can be growing conditions (temperature, moisture) and ripeness when you harvest.

-The heat of the chili fruit is normally stronger at the base of the fruit, and the seeds are really strong.
+The heat of the chili pepper fruit is normally stronger at the base of the fruit, and the seeds are really strong.
 So if you want to have less heat; harvest early, use the tip of the fruit and don’t use the seeds.

 Chili aji limo

-2. Sowing the seeds
+2. Planting the seeds

-When you sow your seeds you can start with small pots, and put several seeds in each pot.
+When you plant your seeds you can start with small pots, and put several seeds in each pot.
 Compost should be moist, fluffy and it intended for seeding.
 I prefer to buy special compost from the garden center, as I know it doesn’t contain bugs or fungus.

-In order for chili seeds to grow, it is really an advantage to place them warm.
+In order for chili pepper seeds to grow, it is really an advantage to place them warm.
 The germination process can take a few days to several weeks, so you need to be patient.
 If you have a heated floor (as we often do in the bathroom in Sweden) you can place them there.
 But you also might need to add extra light!
 Give the plants light 10-12 hours per day.

 Once the seedlings has grown a few inches tall, I move them to a cooler place (still indoors), but still plenty of light.